Kick Your Game: Composition

 "Kick Your Game" is a "funky", "bouncy", "smooth", "finger-snapping" R&B-dance song with a "squishy" bass riff, a sound said by Billboard's Kenneth Partridge to "prime the room for grinding."
 According to Terri Sutton of Spin, the track belonged to the "cool" side of CrazySexyCool.
 With "Creep", the song's lyrics again demonstrated TLC's "traditional breed" of gender-role reversals.
 Vibe called it "an ode to dudes who holler in the club", teaching them "the proper way to approach a lady."
 Kenneth Partridge reminded Billboard readers, "If you wanted to get with TLC in '94, you had to bring your A-game.
 [Watkins] and [Thomas] break it down for the fellas: Say something clever, get a little action."

 The track is one of four on CrazySexyCool to which Lopes contributed rap verses.
 The rapper was usually absent from the album's recording because she had checked herself into rehab for alcohol abuse, which played a part in her arson charge for burning down her boyfriend Andre Rison's mansion in June 1994.
 The rehab facility released Lopes for two recording sessions, preventing her from having more input on the album.
-Two other members of the group performed lead vocals, backed by Durpi's ad-libs on the track.
+Two other members of the group performed lead vocals, backed by Dupri's ad-libs on the track.
 "Preezy" posted on the hip-hop website The Boombox, "Purring 'I been watching you watching me and I know you want it' on the hook, each lady has their own intentions of getting scooped up by the guy they have their respective eyes on — if his game is tight, of course ...
 'I just wanna know if you can kick some game, come with something more clever than just your name'".
 Lopes wrote two rap verses for "Kick Your Game", reenacting a dialogue between herself and someone who was trying to flirt but did not "pass the cleverness test."
 Darren Levin of the Australian digital music magazine FasterLouder analyzed the song:

 Sally-Anne Hurley of TheMusic.com.au suggested that the rapper's lyrics may have been autobiographical; she and "Preezy" cited "Miss Left-Eye / All I wanna do is kiss your hand / Let you know I'm not just another fan / I am the man" and "Baby come with me, you'll be mine so we can make love on the 50-yard line" as possible references to Rison.
 Hurley also found "something quite character-like about Lopes’ rapping" in "Kick Your Game" and "Switch".
 Slant Magazine editor Sal Cinquemani called Lopes' rap style in the song her "best impression of Snoop Dogg."